Z4na14/Game-Of-Life/README.md

 This is a simple simulator written in C as side project.
 It is based on John's Conway Game of Life mathematical model.

+The program uses a UNIX only library.
+To compile for windows, change the time library to the respective one.